MicrosoftDocs/cpp-docs/docs/standard-library/fisher-f-distribution-class.md

    };
 ```
 #### Parameters
- `RealType`
+*RealType*
 The floating-point result type, defaults to `double`.
 For possible types, see [\<random>](../standard-library/random.md).

+*URNG*
+The uniform random number generator engine.
+For possible types, see [\<random>](../standard-library/random.md).

 ## Remarks
- The template class describes a distribution that produces values of a user-specified integral type, or type `double` if none is provided, distributed according to the Fisher's F-Distribution.
+ The template class describes a distribution that produces values of a user-specified floating-point type, or type `double` if none is provided, distributed according to the Fisher's F-Distribution.
 The following table links to articles about individual members.

 ||||
 |-|-|-|